Why learning piano as an adult is easier than you think

 In the past, adults who wanted to start learning to play the piano often faced insurmountable logistical challenges getting to / scheduling sessions with a traditional piano teacher.

-Now, through Musiah, the world’s first A.I. piano learning app, you can learn piano in your own home any time of day or night at a fraction of what it would cost to learn to play piano the traditional way.
+Now, through Musiah, the world’s first A.I. piano learning app, you can learn piano as an adult in your own home any time of day or night at a fraction of what it would cost to learn to play piano the traditional way.

 Brendan Hogan L.Mus.A, A.Mus.A.